Planning an international trip can feel overwhelming, but it doesn’t have to be!

 - Arrange for house and pet care during your absence

-- Purchase international travel adapters, travel essentials and any electronics you need such as power banks etc.
+- Purchase international travel adapters, travel essentials and any electronics you need such as power banks (I love this tiny power bank) etc.

 1 Week Before Travel